steemit/condenser/src/app/help/en/faq.md

 ## <span id="Where_do_the_new_STEEM_tokens_come_from">Where do the new STEEM tokens come from?</span>

 Blockchains like Steem and Bitcoin produce new tokens each time a block is produced.
-Unlike Bitcoin, where all of the new coins go to the block producers (called miners), the Steem blockchain allocates a majority of the new tokens to a reward fund.
-The reward fund gives users tokens for participating in the platform.
+Unlike Bitcoin, where all of the new coins go to the block producers (called miners), the Steem blockchain allocates a majority of the new tokens to a reward fund called the "rewards pool".
+The rewards pool gives users tokens for participating in the platform based on the value they add.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_many_new_tokens_are_generated_by_the_blockchain">How many new tokens are generated by the blockchain?</span>